Affordable Learning Grant

 Call for Proposals

-The Open Educational Resources Unit is pleased to announce that funding for faculty to adapt, adopt or author an open textbook is now available.
+The Open Educational Resources Unit is pleased to announce that funding for faculty to adapt, adopt or author an open textbook or ancillary materials is now available.

 Using an open textbook is an important step in making learning more affordable and equitable, in retention and student success.
-Most importantly, using an open textbook means all of your student will have access to their text on the first day of class.
+Most importantly, using an open textbook means all students will have access to the text on the first day of class.

 Grant Types